aergoio/merkle-bridge-dapp/README.md

 yarn run build
 ```

 Build artifacts are generated in the `docs` folder.
+When you push it to github, that folder is currently automatically served through the github page.
+When building, the CNAME is deleted.
+If you delete the CNAME, the domain setting is deleted, so `you should not delete docs/CNAME file on git.`

 ## How to Use DApp